swiftlang/sourcekit-lsp/Documentation/Modules.md

 Contains the interface with which SourceKit-LSP queries the semantic index, adding up-to-date checks on top of the indexstore-db API.
 Also implements the types that manage background indexing.

-### SKCore

-FIXME: Currently serves two independent purposes and should be split up into two modules

-#### BuildSystem

-Defines the queries SourceKit-LSP can ask of a a build system, like getting compiler arguments for a file.
-Finding a target’s dependencies or preparing a target.

-This includes:
-- BuildConfiguration.swift
-- BuildServerBuildSystem.swift
-- BuildSetup.swift
-- BuildSystem.swift
-- BuildSystemDelegate.swift
-- BuildSystemManager.swift
-- CompilationDatabase.swift
-- CompilationDatabaseBuildSystem.swift
-- FallbackBuildSystem.swift
-- FileBuildSettings.swift
-- IndexTaskID.swift
-- MainFilesProvider.swift
-- PathPrefixMapping.swift
-- SplitShellCommand.swift
-- WorkspaceType.swift

 ### SKLogging

 Types that are API-compatible with OSLog to allow logging to OSLog when building for Darwin platforms and logging to stderr or files on non-Darwin platforms.
 This should not be dependent on any LSP specific types and be portable to other packages.